 - In Wolfenstein 3D, all the regular enemies have all eight views stored and used for all movement poses.
 Some later ports of the game also avert this by storing just one view, making enemies always face the player.

 - Partially averted in Doom and Doom 2.
-Some enemies store all eight views, while others (including human players in deathmatch or co-op) only store the minimal five.
+Some enemies, in particular the noticeably-asymmetrical Cyberdemon, store all eight views for rotation, but most others (including human players in deathmatch or co-op) only store the minimal five.

-- Marathon has this all over, which leads to confusion about which freaking hand the guy's pistol/shotgun is in.
+- Marathon has this all over, which leads to confusion about which freaking hand the guy's pistol/shotgun is in (the correct answer, of course, is both).

 - In the SNES Jurassic Park game, all eight views of Grant depict him holding his weapon on his right side.